punwai/spade/README.md

-# spade [WIP]
+# spade

 Simple version of spade-lang.
-I just wanted to spin up a few rust projects and get pretty good at the language.
-# spade
-# spade
+Based on the crafting interpreters.